-Now in its 27th year, Leadership LSU is an LSU tradition coordinated by LSU Campus Life.
-With space for up to 50 students, it is designed to offer an experience of developing leadership at high levels while in their final semesters at LSU.
+Now in its 28th year, Leadership LSU is an LSU tradition coordinated by LSU Campus Life on behalf of the LSU Office of the Dean of Students.
+With space for up to 50 students, it is designed to give students the experience of developing and applying their leadership at high levels while in their final semesters at LSU.

-> At the end of your participation in Leadership LSU, you will be able to:
+At the end of your participation in Leadership LSU, you will be able to:

 - Identify adaptive leadership challenges, including those on campus and beyond the LSU campus community.

 - Articulate how a leader might begin to address complex, social issues with others members of a community.

 - Predict how adaptive leadership experiences may present opportunities for your future career, educational, service and personal responsibilities and growth.

 - Support other members of their Leadership LSU peer network well in their continued leadership preparation and service.